Sayan9661/interview_prep/README.md

 # interview_prep
-Has a of of the blind-75 leetcode questions solved with explanations and diagrams
+Has a lot of the blind-75 leetcode questions solved with explanations and diagrams